-Normalization minimizes scene-to-scene variability by matching each scene to a Landsat reference dataset.
-To do so, we fit a linear model for each scene based co-located, non-cloudy Planetscope and Landsat reference pixels.
+Normalization minimizes scene-to-scene variability by matching each scene to a Landsat or Sentinel-2 reference dataset.
+To do so, we fit a linear model for each scene based co-located, non-cloudy PlanetScope and Landsat or Sentinel-2 reference pixels.
 The linear model is constrained to always have a positive slope and produce values between 0 and 1.
 During fitting this model, we attempt to minimize two competing metrics:

-- 1. The relative misfit between the scene and the Landsat reference (i.e. (a b) / (a + b), to avoid overweighting bright values).
-This metric has a high weight during minimization. - 2.
-Changes in ratios between bands (i.e. in visual terms, we try to preserve the whitebalance of the input).
+1. The relative misfit between the scene and the normalization target reference (i.e. (a - b) / (a + b), to avoid overweighting bright values).
+This metric has a high weight during minimization.

+2. Changes in ratios between bands (i.e. in visual terms, we try to preserve the whitebalance of the input).
 This metric has a lower weight during minimization.

-The final model is unique to each scene and transforms the Planetscope reflectance coefficients to match approximately the Landsat reference values for each band.
+The final model is unique to each scene and transforms the PlanetScope reflectance coefficients to match approximately the Landsat or Sentinel-2 reference values for each band.
 The same transformation is applied uniformly across the entire scene.
 As a result, we preserve small and medium scale changes, such as a stand of trees dying or a field being harvested.

 However, we reduce changes that affect the entire scene uniformly.
 Most of these are artifacts, but we can reduce or remove real change that affects the entire scene such as a consistent greening of all vegetation.
 We also shift the spectral response of the scenes to be closer to the Landsat-based reference dataset.
 This means that objects may appear to have slightly different colors between normalized and un-normalized basemaps.
-As a result, if you are using Planetscope's spectral response curves as input or constraints in your processing chain, normalized basemaps may be a poor choice.
+As a result, if you are using PlanetScope's spectral response curves as input or constraints in your processing chain, normalized basemaps may be a poor choice.

 The normalization results are dependent on our reference dataset.
-We typically use quarterly Landsat reference datasets that are composed of multiple scenes from the same season spanning several previous years.
-The Landsat scenes are processed to surface reflectance using the USGS LaSRC pipeline and are mosaicked together using a percentile-based best-pixel approach to produce the reference dataset we use for normalization.
+We use quarterly Landsat or monthly Sentinel-2 reference datasets that are composed of multiple scenes from the same season spanning several previous years.
+The Landsat and Sentinel-2 scenes are processed to surface reflectance using the USGS LaSRC pipeline and are mosaicked together using a percentile-based best-pixel approach to produce the reference dataset we use for normalization.
 These datasets are updated yearly with new data.
+More information about our normalization approach to Sentinel-2 can be found here.